Stress arrives uninvited. Slams the door. Takes over the room.

 Add financial anxiety (59% cite it as major), current events bleeding into personal peace (49%), caregiving strain intensifying, AI reshaping jobs… It's a lot.

-But here's the flip.
+But here's the flip side.
 Forbes noted in late 2025: stress is up, and resilience is rising.
 People are leaning into agency.
 Connection.
 Small daily wins.
 Hope, according to University of Missouri researchers, stands out as a powerhouse emotion—directly fueling meaning even more than goal-chasing alone.

 Meaning.
 That's the quiet fuel we'll come back to.